Read replicas in Azure Database for MariaDB

 When to use a read replica

 The read replica feature helps to improve the performance and scale of read-intensive workloads.
-Read workloads can be isolated to the replicas, while write workloads can be directed to the master.
+Read workloads can be isolated to the replicas, while write workloads can be directed to the primary.

 A common scenario is to have BI and analytical workloads use the read replica as the data source for reporting.

-Because replicas are read-only, they don't directly reduce write-capacity burdens on the master.
+Because replicas are read-only, they don't directly reduce write-capacity burdens on the primary.
 This feature isn't targeted at write-intensive workloads.